African People & Wildlife takes a holistic and comprehensive approach to big cat conservation.

 The Northern Tanzania Big Cats Conservation Initiative engages local people as our allies and partners, empowering them to sustainably manage their natural resources for the mutual benefit of both people and wildlife.
 Our holistic approach supports community-driven conservation activities, working to stabilize local wildlife populations while uplifting livelihoods.

-The Northern Tanzania Big Cats Conservation Initiative is made possible by generous support from the National Geographic Big Cats Initiative and our other valued partners.
+Among our many valued partners, the Northern Tanzania Big Cats Conservation Initiative is made possible by generous support from the Wildlife Conservation Network, the Disney Conservation Fund, and the National Geographic Big Cats Initiative.
 In addition to helping ensure a future for big cats in the region, this work also benefits the African wild dog, spotted and striped hyenas, elephants, and many prey species, including a rare population of fringe-eared oryx.

 The Big Cats We Protect

 Lion populations in Africa have experienced catastrophic declines over the last one hundred years.
 Today, it is estimated that between 20,000 and 32,000 individuals remain in the wild, representing a 43 percent decline over the past two decades and a nearly 90 percent decline over the last century.
 Meanwhile, Africa’s human population is growing rapidly and expected to more than triple by the year 2100.

 The expansion of human communities is causing the unprecedented fragmentation and degradation of critical habitats for lions and other wildlife, including prey species.
 As lions come into increasing contact with humans, they often turn to the livestock of local herders for an easy meal.
 The loss of a cow is viewed as a personal attack, and people often retaliate against lions by shooting, spearing, or poisoning them.
 In addition, more and more lions are being trapped and killed by snares set for bushmeat poaching, and the sale of their body parts for use in traditional medicine is on the rise.